-Today, most food and beverage outlets have used POS systems to speed up the payment processes, but some of them still rely on the cash registers and are still vulnerable to various problems.
+Today, most food and beverage outlets have used POS systems to speed up the payment processes, but some of them still rely on cash registers and are still vulnerable to various problems.

 Cloud-based POS systems allow F&B merchants to manage payments using mobile devices so that transactions can continue to run even when the cash registers are in trouble.
-All important details customer information such as credit card information is maintained more securely in the Cloud.
+All important details of customer information such as credit card information is maintained more securely in the Cloud.

 When the power goes out, Cloud-based POS systems can still allow transactions to run and all the data is updated after the system is connected to the internet again.
 Sophisticated Cloud-based POS software can also be integrated with various other systems including e-menu software so that payments can be made directly at each table.

 5. E-Commerce & Marketplace